katirasole/text_classification/README.md

 # Usages
 1. Data pre-processing

-Split dataset into train and test sets
+Pre-process the data and split dataset into train and test sets

 python process_data.py